 Stay strong in the fight for better mental health, and check out my podcast below when you have a moment.
 Or look up The Bipolar Writer Podcast on Apple Podcast or Spotify and other places that you listen to podcasts.
 Help me share others’ stories in the mental illness community by becoming a supporter of my mental health by buying me a coffee button on this page.

-The Bipolar Writer Podcast Interview with Alaina – The Bipolar Writer Podcast
+Interview with Kasey Claborn, Ph.D. – The Bipolar Writer Podcast

 Always Keep Fighting.